We use individual biographical narratives to stimulate reflection and discussion in the respective societies.

 During Biographical Salons we host some of our interview respondents in our space.
 This provides an opportunity to the interested people to hear their stories and memories in person.

-Our colleague Bakhtiyar Aslanov spoke with Azerbaijani outlet Akinchi about the importance of sharing the stories of people who suffered from the Nagorno-Karabakh war.
+Our colleague Bakhtiyar Aslanov spoke with Azerbaijani outlet Akinchi about the importance of sharing the stories of people who suffered from the Armenian and Azerbaijani conflict:

 Head of Unit